shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Shape Self

 You can modify yourself daily.
-Whenever you finish a long rest, you may make a permanent change to yourself:
+Whenever you finish a long rest, you may choose one option to make a permanent change to yourself:

 -   Appearance.
 You may change part of your appearance.
 Ex: the colors of your eyes, skin, hair/fur, racial markers, etc; your height, weight; facial hair, hair coverage, hairiness, facial shape; etc. This appearance change does not have any mechanical effect.
 -   Vulnerability.
 Gain vulnerability to a damage type by losing vulnerability to a damage type you already have.